Summer-16/CSGO-VMPanel/README.md

 [View All ScreenShots](https://github.com/Summer-16/CSGO-VMPanel/tree/master/screenshots)

 ## Step-by-Step install Instructions for New Installation
-#### (these instructions apply to current dev code if you are installing v1.7 then follow the instructions given in its zip)
+#### (these instructions apply to current dev code if you are installing older version then follow the instructions given in its zip)
-Always install the latest released version and follow the instructions available inside the readme of downloaded release.
+Always install the latest released version and follow the instructions available inside the readme of the downloaded release.
 I don't recommend installing under-development builds as they may have errors.

 ### Setting Up the node server